Kamuish/content/content/01 - Content/Spectroscopy/20240917T10015_Telluric contamination on the stellar spectra.md

 ---
 tags:
   - concept
+aliases:
-aliases: Telluric contamination on the stellar spectra
+  - Telluric contamination on the stellar spectra
+draft:
 ---
 # Telluric contamination on the stellar spectra